-Learn more about workplace adaptations and technology that might be helpful.
+- Learn more about workplace adaptations and technology that can be helpful.

 - Initially, it's not likely you'll have the answers to all of your questions—so be sure to seek help.
 Contact your state rehabilitation agency for the blind or visually impaired and ask to meet with a Vocational Rehabilitation Counselor, who is the person responsible for obtaining your medical information and coordinating your service and training plan.

 - If you're having difficulties getting to and from work or moving around your job site, you'll need to seek advice on how to address these issues from professionals who provide vision-related rehabilitation services.
-An Orientation and Mobility Specialist can teach you to orient yourself to your work environment and travel independently to and from your place of work.
-A Vision Rehabilitation Therapist can provide instruction in grooming, organizational skills, reading, writing, and money management.
+An orientation and mobility (O&M) specialist can teach you to orient yourself to your work environment and travel independently to and from your place of work.
+A vision rehabilitation therapist (VRT) can provide instruction in personal grooming, organizational skills, reading, and money management.
 Ask your Vocational Rehabilitation Counselor to refer you to these professionals.

 - With the help of family and friends, and with guidance from your Vocational Rehabilitation Counselor, learn as much as you can about other helpful resources.
 There are many agencies and organizations that offer a wide range of supportive services.
 Reach out to them.
 Describe your vision situation and the problems you're having.
 Ask for their assistance and support.
 Arrange a visit to discuss the best ways to address your particular needs.
 Persevere!
 Learn to be your own advocate and involve your family and friends in the process, too.